Does High Gloss Paint Need an Undercoat?

 Undercoat

 An undercoat goes on after the primer.
-Undercoats fill any remaining imperfections, creating a flat, level and neutral-colored base for the topcoat to adhere to.
+It fills any remaining imperfections, creating a flat, level and neutral-colored base for the topcoat to adhere to.
 Undercoats also help lighten a surface when transitioning from darker to lighter colors.

 Undercoats are pigmented and work best with enamel topcoats.
 When layered over a primer or sealer, undercoats fortify and bolster their function.
 The resulting foundation is a robust and moisture-resistant barrier that forms a solid base for additional coats of paint.